Rise to Success: Career Highlights of Rui Hachimura

 April 2014: Albert Schweitzer Tournament

-In April 2014, Rui Hachimura played in the Albert Schweitzer Tournament in Germany with Japan's under 18 national team, finishing in last place.
+In April 2014, Rui Hachimura played the Albert Schweitzer Tournament in Germany with Japan's under 18 national team, finishing in last place.

 2014: FIBA U17 World Championships

-2014: Second Straight All-Japan High School Tournament Title
+2014: Second Straight Tournament Win

 In 2014, Rui Hachimura helped his team win the All-Japan High School Tournament for a second straight year.